fraserscottmorrison/SPM-Modular-Programming/README.md

 ## Benefits
 - SPM Modular Programming handles inter-package architecture while allowing you to use your preferred intra-package architecture, such as MVVM or a unidirectional architecture.
 - Modular design that scales effectively for large projects.
-- Only a single `.xcodeproj` file to maintain, with no `.xcworkspace` required.
+- Only a single `.xcodeproj` file to maintain and no need for a `.xcworkspace` file.
-- Designed for AI agents.
+- Designed for agents.
 Say goodbye to vibe coding and welcome efficient, accurate agentic contributions through a well-defined architecture and optimized development harness.

 ## Example Project
 Give SPM Modular Programming a test drive with the example project.
 Features include:
 - SwiftUI with an MVVM-C intra-package architecture.
 - `NavigationStack`s configured for inter-package routing.
 See the example project for implementation details.
 - Xcode Templates to quickly generate new packages and views.
-- A complete agentic development harness for efficient and accurate AI-assisted code contributions, leveraging the provided Xcode Templates.
+- A complete agentic development harness for efficient and accurate agentic code contributions, leveraging the provided Xcode Templates.

 ## Limitations
 Every architecture has its strengths and weaknesses.
 If an author isn't clear about both, they either aren't being honest or they don't understand the architecture deeply enough.